Beyond monoculture: Polydisperse moment methods for sub-stellar atmosphere cloud microphysics II. A three-moment gamma distribution formulation for GCM applications: Conclusions

 With consideration of additional first moments for different condensation species, mixed material grains can be taken into account similar to those in \citet{Helling2008}, which is left to future studies.
-Equivalent expressions assuming a log-normal distribution can also be easily derived using our framework.
+Other three moment schemes utilising other size distribution assumptions, such as the log-normal distribution, can also be easily derived using our framework.